Margaret Croke: 2026 Illinois Comptroller campaign

+In July 2025, Croke announced her candidacy for Illinois Comptroller shortly after incumbent Susana Mendoza opted out from re-election.
+Her campaign was endorsed by Cook County Democratic Party.
+On March 17, 2026, Croke won the Democratic primary after defeating Karina Villa and Holly Kim.

+Other activities

 Think Big America

-Since its launch in 2023, Margaret Croke has served as Treasurer and one of three members of the Board of Directors for Think Big America a 501(c)(4) nonprofit organization founded by Illinois Governor JB Pritzker.
+Since its launch in 2023, Croke has served as Treasurer and one of three members of the Board of Directors for Think Big America a 501(c)(4) nonprofit organization founded by Illinois Governor JB Pritzker.
 The organization is dedicated to advancing reproductive rights by supporting the passage of abortion rights ballot measures.
 In 2024, Think Big America backed initiatives in key states including Nevada, Ohio, and Arizona.

 Democratic Party of Illinois

-Margaret Croke serves as the Democratic State Central Committeeperson for Illinois’s 5th Congressional District within the Democratic Party of Illinois.
+Croke serves as the Democratic State Central Committeeperson for Illinois's 5th Congressional District within the Democratic Party of Illinois.

-Electoral History
+Electoral history

-Margaret was elected to the district after defeating then-incumbent Yoni Pizer in the 2020 Democratic primary.
+Croke was elected to the district after defeating then-incumbent Yoni Pizer in the 2020 Democratic primary.
 Pizer was originally appointed to the seat after the district's long-time representative, Sara Feigenholtz, was tapped to fill former Illinois Senate President John Cullerton's vacancy in the Illinois Senate in the 6th district.

-Margaret was sworn into office on January 2, 2021.
+Croke was sworn into office on January 2, 2021.